sohnorman/loadbalancer-service/faqs.md

 # FAQs

-This section contains answers to some frequently asked questions about IBM Bluemix Load Balancer Service.
+This section contains answers to some frequently asked questions about IBM Cloud Load Balancer Service.

 ## If I have a firewall deployed on my public VLAN, what configurations are required on my firewall to work with my load balancer service?